 Westlaw US also provides full-text access to a wide-ranging library of secondary sources.
-This includes multi-volume legal encyclopaedias such as Corpus juris secundum to preeminent treatises such as Williston on contracts and McCormick on evidence, to annually issued practitioner manuals on specific areas of law.
+This includes treatises such as Williston on contracts and McCormick on evidence, to annually issued practitioner manuals on specific areas of law.
 We also have online access to the Words and phrases search facility, which is a very useful source of judicial definitions from US case law.

-The library also provides on-site access to HeinOnline for both primary and secondary material, LLMC Digital for mainly older law reporters and PLI+ for electronic versions of treatises and textbooks aimed at practitioners.
+The library also provides on-site access to HeinOnline for both primary and secondary material and LLMC Digital for mainly older law reports.